 At Bexley Grammar School it's our aim that all of our young people develop these traits during their time with us.

 What does the school’s motto mean?

 Our latin motto, PRAESTANTIAE STUDERE translates roughly as “to strive for excellence”.
-Ofsted has rated us ‘Outstanding’ for well over a decade and our examination results consistently reflect this, however I feel that the striving for excellence is just as, or more, important than the achievement of it.
+In Autumn 2022 OFSTED rated us as Outstanding, and our examination results consistently reflect this, however I feel that the striving for excellence is just as, or more, important than the achievement of it.

 Why mention the IB and the Sixth form?
-This is 5 years away.
+IT'S 5 YEARS AWAY!

 What are the distinguishing highlights about your curriculum?

 I firmly believe that our curriculum, from day one of Year 7 until the final day of Year 13, is one continuous highlight.
 It offers breadth, depth, challenge and diversity.